-Here are 5 tips on choosing the best sunscreen for your skin and staying protected and happy under the summer sun.
+Here are 5 tips on how to choose sunscreen for your skin and staying protected and happy under the summer sun.

 1. Choose Broad Spectrum Sunscreen

 Broad spectrum sunscreen means the product protects from both UVA and UVB rays.
-This is crucial for skin cancer prevention, but also for protecting your face from sun damage and premature aging.
+This is not only crucial for skin cancer prevention, but also for protecting your face from sun damage and premature skin aging.

 2. Go for an SPF 30 or Higher

-When choosing the best sunscreen for face, opt for an SPF of 30 or higher.
-No matter your skin tone, you should always stay protected from the harmful UV rays.
+When choosing the best sunscreen for face, opt for a high SPF of 30 or higher which easily absorbs into the skin such as sunscreen gel spf 50 specially for oily skin .
+No matter your skin tone, you should you should always stay protected from harmful UV rays.